chrisshaji/Autonomous-RC-Car/README.md

 We came across a competition called RoboRacer where different teams build an autonomous RC car and compete against each other to see who has the fastest, which got us very interested in doing something similar.
 One thing that we noticed initially was the fact that these cars would be expensive as most teams are sponsored by various tech companies.
 Being a bunch of college students, we would not be able to afford building one on our own as these cars can get as costly as upwards of $5-6k.
-Fortunately, we were able to find a professor here at Texas A&M who agreed to give us a funding of $2.5k to build a cheaper version of this RC car.
+Fortunately, we were able to secure a funding of $2.5k from the CAST lab at Texas A&M to build this RC car.

 ## Components of the Car
 A 1/10th Traxxas ST Rally VXL Brushless car for our base kit.
 The body was taken off and a top plate was laser cut in order